 Gummy candy.
 Gummy candy tends to be less sugary than others, but because they are sticky, the damage they do is slightly different.
 If you have dental implants or braces it is best to avoid these, as they can loosen or even cause these dental fixtures to dislodge.

 Hard candy.
-Because of the nature of these sweet treat, hard candies tend to stay in our mouths longer.
+Because of the nature of these sweet treats, hard candies tend to stay in our mouths longer.
 This gives bacteria more time to hunker down in your mouth if not brushed regularly.
 Additionally, biting into hard candies can also cause dental issues so it is important not to do that as well.